Compenso/tinktanktonk/README.md

 6-20-20
 Most of the ajax call setup is done.
 Game data is being stored for each user.
 Clicks are being counted.
 I need to write lines for the rest of the get games data and then build out some checks for the boxes so they can't overwrite each other.
+As a current player, I want to see whose turn it is.
+As a user, I want to be able to see when a win occurs.

+As a user, I want to be able to sign up.
+After I have signed up, I want to be able to sign in.
+As a user, I want to be able to play a new game.
+After a game has been played to completion, or not, I want to be able to clear the board by starting a new game.
+As a user, I want to be able to get an old game using the id.
+As a user, I want to be able to get a game using the id of the game.

 1. Empty [`README.md`](README.md) and fill with your own content.
 1. Replace all instances of `ga-wdi-boston.browser-template` with the name of